Voter Registration for Military Voters and Voters who Reside Outside the U.S.

 - At least 16 years old*.

-- Convicted of buying or selling votes;
+- Have been convicted of buying or selling votes;

 * You may register to vote if you are at least 16 years old but cannot vote unless you will be at least 18 years old by the next general election.

 Important Information for U.S. residents residing outside of the U.S.: If you reside outside of the U.S., you may vote in Maryland if Maryland was the last place you lived before moving outside the U.S. This is the case even if you moved away many years ago and no longer maintain a residence in Maryland.
-If you never resided in the Maryland, you are not considered a resident of Maryland and cannot vote here.
+If you never resided in Maryland, you are not considered a resident of Maryland and cannot vote here.

 How do I register to vote?